GIScience/openrouteservice/docs/api-reference/endpoints/export/index.md

 # Export Endpoint

-Export the base graph for different modes of transport.

-:::warning Hint
+:::warning NOTE
 This endpoint is not available in the public API, but you can use it when running an own instance of openrouteservice.
 You can easily create requests with the [swagger-ui](../../index.md).
 :::

+Export the base graph for different modes of transport.

 In the request, the desired routing profile is specified as the last path parameter, a bounding box for the area of interest has to be defined in the request body.